 How New Techniques are Reshaping My Clinical Practice - Prof. Carlo Di Mario

 Professor Carlo Di Mario discusses how new techniques are reshaping his clinical practice.
-With his expert knowlegde of coroanry physiology, he teaches us how we can use iFR/FFR in the...Read More
+With his expert knowledge of coronary physiology, he teaches us how we can use iFR/FFR in the...Read More

 Professor Carlo Di Mario discusses how new techniques are reshaping his clinical practice.
-With his expert knowlegde of coroanry physiology, he teaches us how we can use iFR/FFR in the following important patient groups:
+With his expert knowledge of coronary physiology, he teaches us how we can use iFR/FFR in the following important patient groups:

 - In single vessel disease to avoid treatment if a lesion is non-physiologically significant

 - In patients with multi-vessel disease, to identify and treat only physiologically significant lesions

 - In patients with serial lesions/diffuse disease to focus treatment only on segments with physiologically significant lesions

 Simple Education, is a leading provider of coronary physiology and intracoronary imaging courses to aid treatment of complex coronary artery disease.